awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-connect.md

 Use the following connection options with `"connectionType": "kafka"`:
 + `bootstrap.servers` \(Required\) A list of bootstrap server URLs, for example, as `b-1.vpc-test-2.o4q88o.c6.kafka.us-east-1.amazonaws.com:9094`\.
 This option must be specified in the API call or defined in the table metadata in the Data Catalog\.
-+ `security.protocol` \(Required\) A Boolean value indicating whether to enable or disable SSL on an Apache Kafka connection\.
++ `security.protocol` \(Required\) A Boolean value indicating whether to turn on or turn off SSL on an Apache Kafka connection\.
 The default value is "true"\.
 This option must be specified in the API call or defined in the table metadata in the Data Catalog\.
 + `topicName` \(Required\) The topic name as specified in Apache Kafka\.
 You must specify at least one of `"topicName"`, `"assign"` or `"subscribePattern"`\.
 + `"assign"`: \(Required\) The specific `TopicPartitions` to consume\.
 You must specify at least one of `"topicName"`, `"assign"` or `"subscribePattern"`\.
 + `"subscribePattern"`: \(Required\) A Java regex string that identifies the topic list to subscribe to\.
 You must specify at least one of `"topicName"`, `"assign"` or `"subscribePattern"`\.